Soadio/nodejs_checkpoint/README.md

 # Nodejs basics

-Inroducing Node.js through a set of guided exercises
+Introducing Node.js through a set of guided exercises

 ## 1. In this task, we will: